denismurphy/gopher/README.md

 - 🧮 Math utilities
 - 🔤 String manipulation

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request. 👍

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details. ⚖️